-(8) Efforts towards decommissioning
+(7) Efforts towards decommissioning

-Fukushima Daiichi NPS Measures being taken Major milestones (on the Mid- to Long-Term Roadmap) Current state of progress Contaminated water measures Reduction of the volume of contaminated water Reduce to 150m3/day (within 2020) Reduce to 100m3/day (within 2025) Measures have been taken to prevent rainwater from seeping by repairing damaged portions of roofs of turbine and reactor buildings, paving the surface of the ground (facing) to reduce the volume of contaminated water.
-Fuel removal from spent fuel pools Complete fuel removal from Units 1 to 6 (within 2031) Unit 1: Rubble is being removed from the upper part of the reactor building.
+Full walking a Daliahi NDC Fukushima Daiich Measures being taken Major milestones Mid- to Long-Term Roadmap) Current state of progress Contaminated water measures Reduce to 150 the volume of contaminated water Om [] /day (within 2020) Om [] /day (within 2025) Measures have been taken to prevent rainwater from seeping by repairing damaged portions of roofs of turbine and reactor buildings, paving the surface of the ground (facing) to reduce the volume of contaminated water.
+Fuel removal from spent fuel pools Complete fue (within 2031) removal from Units 1 to 6 Unit 1: Rubble is being removed from the upper part of the reactor building.
 Unit 2: Investigation of the pool did not find any damage to the fuel.
 Unit 3: Work is underway with the aim of completing fuel removal by the end of FY2020.
 Unit 4: Fuel removal was completed in 2014.
-Fuel debris retrieval Begin fuel debris retrieval from initial reactor (From Unit 2 (within 2021)) Unit 1: An additional investigation and analysis inside the primary containment vessel is being planned.
+Fuel debris retrieval Begin fuel dek Unit 2 (within oris retrieval from initial reactor (From 2021)) Unit 1: An additional investigation and analysis inside the primary containment vessel is being planned.
 Unit 2: A robot arm is currently being developed as a means to retrieve fuel debris.
 Unit 3: An additional investigation and analysis inside the primary containment vessel are being planned.
-Waste measures Develop technical outlook for treatment and disposal methods and their safety (around FY2021).
+Waste measures • nical outlook for treatment and ods and their safety (around FY2021).
 Construction of a solid waste incineration facility to dispose of waste such as fallen trees, rubble and used protective clothing is underway.
 A facility for analyzing low-to-medium-level radioactive waste such as rubble and incinerated ash is also being constructed.